This article has links to products and services we recommend, which we may make a commission from.

 Address: 29/1, Ratchaphuek Road, Chiang Mai

-Hours: Open every day from 8:00 am to 4:00 pm
+Hours: Open everyday except Sunday from 8:00 am to 4:00 pm

-Price: 40 Thai Baht – Approx. $1.27 USD per soup bowl
+Price: 45 Thai Baht – Approx. $1.20 USD per soup bowl

 Pro Tips: Due to its popularity, it can get overcrowded with tourists which tends to ruin the experience.
 Go outside the peak lunch hours for a leisurely experience.

-#9 – Nong Bee’s Burmese Restaurant & Library – Best Chiang Mai Restaurant For Burmese Food
+9. Nong Bee’s Burmese Restaurant & Library – Best Chiang Mai Restaurant For Burmese Food

-Popular with both locals and expats, Nong Bee’s Burmese Restaurant & Library is commonly called the “The Burmese”.
+Popular with both locals and expats, Nong Bee’s Burmese Restaurant & Library is commonly called the “The Burmese.”
+It is well-known for their budget friendly and Burmese favorites.

-It is well-known for its budget-friendly and Burmese favorites.
-This Chiang Mai restaurant is located in the Nimman neighborhood and is somewhat of an institution.
+The restaurant is located in the Nimman neighborhood and is somewhat of an institution.

-On the menu are about 30 Burmese inspired dishes.
+On the menu are about 30 Burmese-inspired dishes.
 If you are hesitant about what to order, the friendly staff will gladly help.

 The portions are on the smaller side and ordering several dishes is recommended.
-Some of our favorites are stewed pork, eggplant curry, prawn curry, tamarind salad, shan rice, and the fermented tea leaf salad.
+Some of our favorites are stewed pork, eggplant curry, prawn curry, tamarind salad, shan rice and the fermented tea leaf salad.

 Whatever you choose, you will not be disappointed with the unique range of flavors found in Burmese food.